IQSS/datafest/multiple_approaches_combining_data/installation.md

 **Mac**

 1. For the Mac, please download to your `Installers` folder the [Mac ODBC Configuration Script](https://raw.githubusercontent.com/IQSS/datafest/master/multiple_approaches_combining_data/installers/mac/mac_odbc_config.command).

-Double-click on this to run the configuration script.
+2. Click on the Search icon in the Mac main menu bar, or press Command-Space to bring up the Spotlight search.
+Enter "Terminal" and press Enter/Return when the Terminal application appears.

+3. In the Terminal window that appears, enter the following command:

+`bash /Users/Shared/datafest_2017/mac_odbc_config.command`

+4. If all installed successfully, you should see a confirmation message.
+If not, you will be informed, and you should download the *.ini files from the GitHub site found at 'installers > mac' and place in your invisible Library home folder.
+If you are stuck, please see the HelpDesk volunteers at DataFest concourse.